la-ots/pelican/docs/accessibility/about-accessibility.md

 ## Best Practices

+Some best practices are included here.
+This list shouldn’t be assumed as complete.
+We’re still learning about our users, so our own body of knowledge will continue to grow.
+The resources below offer more comprehensive knowledge.

 - Automated testing is useful, but not a replacement for human testing.
 - Use semantic HTML.
 - Prefer native HTML controls over custom controls.
 If custom controls are used, you must ensure proper ARIA usage.